Aranmanai 2: Plot

-The movie starts with the Amman statue, which was guarding the village against evil spirits and negative energy, being moved into an underground room during the temple's renovation.
-At a graveyard somewhere close to the temple, a group of tantric practitioners capitalise on the Amman being made dormant to awaken evil spirits for black magic purposes.
+The movie starts with the Amman statue that guarded the village against evil spirits and negative energy stored in an underground room during the temple's renovation.
+At a graveyard close to the temple, a group of tantric practitioners capitalise on the dormant Amman to awaken evil spirits for black magic purposes.
 During the ritual, they inadvertently release a demonic entity that they could not contain.
-The evil spirit then leaves the graveyard in the form of a cloud and moves into the village.
-The village mendicant-holy man notices the evil spirit and chases after it, but could not prevent it from entering the titular palace.
-Being mute, his pleadings to warn the palace owner are ignored.
-Later that night, the spirit attacks the owner who then falls and goes into a coma.
-His elder son Ramesh arrives with his wife Sandhya and their son Suresh.
+The evil spirit leaves the graveyard as a cloud and moves into the village.
+The village mendicant-holy man notices the evil spirit and chases after it but cannot prevent it from entering the titular palace.
+The palace owner ignored his pleadings since the holy man was mute.
+Later that night, the spirit attacks the owner, who then falls and goes into a coma.
+His elder son, Ramesh, arrives with his wife, Sandhya, and their son, Suresh.
 Together with them are his younger brother, Murali and his fiancée Anitha.
-Devadas arrives as well, in disguise as his father, Sandhu Bondu Naadimuthu who was a doctor and had contact with the landowners.
+Devadas also appears in disguise as his father, Sandhu Bondu Naadimuthu, a doctor, and had contact with the landowners.

-One night the family driver is killed.
-After a few nights, Suresh does crazy things and says that someone is telling him to do so.
-Also Murali sees his father being elevated above the bed and gets scared.
-Anitha, who also sees these things, decides to call her brother, Ravi.
-One night Ravi sees Suresh drowning and rescues him.
-He initially suspects Manju, who was hired by the family as a nurse for Murali's father, but he soon realizes it is not her since she has a different agenda.
+One night, a mysterious being kills the family driver.
+After a few nights, Suresh does crazy things and says that a spirit is telling him to do so.
+Also, Murali sees a supernatural being elevating his father above the bed and gets scared.
+Anitha, who also witnesses these things, calls her brother Ravi.
+One night, Ravi sees Suresh drowning and rescues him.
+Initially, he suspects Manju, a nurse that the family got to care for Murali's father, but she has a different agenda, so he realises it isn't her.
 After that, he sets up cameras around the house.
-A couple of nights later the elder brother goes missing and Ravi sees it.
-With the cameras, he is able to identify the spirit that is causing havoc.
+A few nights later, the elder brother goes missing, and Ravi sees it.
+With the cameras, he can identify the spirit that is causing havoc.
 Murali identifies her as Maya, his younger sister.